BGZStephen/coding-with-stephen-js-challenges/README.md

 ## Getting started with no experience

-There is a folder `called no-experience-required` which have a set of challenges aimed at people who have never coded with JavaScript before, the contents within are ordered by number to give you a nice sequence to run through.
+There is a folder `called no-experience-required` which have a set of challenges aimed at people who have never coded with JavaScript before, for the first challenge, why not give [hello world](no-experience-required/hello-world/hello-world.js) a try.